 - The area of request is currently zoned an R-7.5(A) Single Family District.
-The area of request is developed with a single family house. - The lot has frontage on Forest Lane. - The applicant proposes to redevelop the property with multifamily housing. - To accomplish this, they request an MF-1(A) Multifamily District.
+The area of request is developed with a single family use. - The lot has frontage of 65 feet on Forest Lane. - The applicant proposes to redevelop the property with multifamily housing. - To accomplish this, they request an MF-1(A) Multifamily District. - There have been no changes to this request since the February 6, 2025 CPC hearing.